Welcome to Croker-Rhyne Co., Inc. We are located in Kennesaw, Georgia (a

 statement, " It will not stay here, and, in fact, should move a long way from

 here, one way or the other".
-As an example, you might
+As an example, you might look at a market

-look at a market making the same high for the fifth or six time in six
+making the same high for the fifth or six time in six months and say, "I don't know

-months and say, "I don't know which way it's going, but it's not going to be
+which way it's going, but it's not going to be right here six months form now".

-right here six months frm now".
-Obviously, it could be, but, again,
+Obviously, it could be, but, again, probabilities "should" favor it moving away

-move could be either substantially up, or down.
+from this old high, and this move could be either substantially up, or down.

 When you find something you like, put your money on it, but buy some

 options going opposite your opinion.
-This goes against everything
+This goes against everything you will feel.

-you will feel.
 You think you are right or you wouldn't be making the trade.
+Most of the time, our

 recommendations are in units of two calls to every put for bullish opinions, or two puts